Heat Diffusion Equation (1D)

 Boundary Conditions

 For centroids adjacent to the boundaries, ghost nodes are used to evaluate the temperature gradient consistently with the chosen thermal boundary condition (Dirichlet or Neumann).
 These ghost node values are computed according to equations (7)–(10).
+The ghost node temperatures are the substituted in the equations for the centroids adjacent to the boundaries (see previous examples).

 For implementation details, refer to the source code.